RobuRishabh/Real-time-2D-Object-Recognition/ReadME.md

 Additionally, the system should have the ability to ignore small regions and limit the recognition to the largest N regions if desired.
 The OpenCV library provides a connected components function that can be used for this purpose, which also returns statistics about the regions.

-Markup : * getRegions(Mat &image, Mat &labeledRegions, Mat &stats, Mat &centroids, vector<int> &topNLabels): This function extracts the largest three regions from a given image.
+- getRegions(Mat &image, Mat &labeledRegions, Mat &stats, Mat &centroids, vector<int> &topNLabels): This function extracts the largest three regions from a given image.
 It uses the connected component labeling algorithm to label each pixel in the image with a unique region label.
 The function then calculates the area of each labeled region and selects the largest three regions that meet a certain area threshold.
 The function returns an image where each region is colored with a random color and updates the topNLabels vector with the labels of the largest regions.

 ## Task 4 - Compute features for each major region
 The task is to implement a function that computes a set of features for a specific region in an image.
 The function takes a region map and a region ID as input.
 The goal is to calculate features that are invariant to translation, scale, and rotation, such as moments around the central axis of rotation.